Columbia Nursing Home Abuse Lawyers at Strom Law Firm

 Do you believe your loved one may have been intentionally or negligently abused while residing in a nursing home or residential care facility?
 Did you or a loved one suffer significant physical injuries while residing in a skilled or long-term care facility in South Carolina?

 If so, call our Columbia Nursing Home Abuse Lawyers at Strom Law Firm to discuss a path forward with one of our experienced nursing home abuse attorneys.
+Nursing home injuries and abuse should not be taken lightly because you and your loved ones deserve the best care possible.

 Recently, it was estimated that 2,200,000 people in the United States live in nursing homes and long-term care facilities.
 According to data from AARP, over 14% of South Carolina’s population, in excess of 85,000 people, are over 65 years of age.
 In the coming years, many of these individuals may require care in long-term residential and skilled nursing facilities.
-Nursing Homes charge significant sums promising assistance and needed care.
+Nursing homes charge significant sums promising assistance and needed care.
 Meanwhile, too many nursing home facilities and administrators fail to prioritize residential client care, from negligently hiring unqualified staff, to inadequately monitoring, training, or otherwise providing necessary resources for nurses, staff, and other personnel.
-Alternatively, many homes overwork and underpay their staff.
+Alternatively, many assisted living homes overwork and underpay their nursing home staff.
 These unfortunate conditions sometimes, regrettably, lead to nursing home patients sustaining injuries from a practice called nursing home abuse or neglect.

 Types of Nursing Facilities

-There are several distinct types of nursing facilities in South Carolina, and across the Southeast and United States.
-The level of care required of facility clinical and nursing staff, personnel and administrators varies greatly depending on the type of facility and the nursing home care offered.
+There are several distinct types of nursing facilities in South Carolina and across the Southeast and United States.
+The level of care required of facility clinical and nursing staff, personnel, and administrators varies greatly depending on the type of facility and the nursing home care offered.

-- Skilled Nursing Facility: Following an accident, stroke, heart attack or other emergency circumstances requiring post-acute care, individuals will often be referred to a skilled nursing facility; these facilities typically require twenty-four hour access to care for residents and patients; these facilities also provide care for those patients whose clinical diagnoses require long-term management, including individual suffering from dementia and other memory disorders, and cardiac, respiratory or vascular issues;
+- Skilled Nursing Facility: Following an accident, stroke, heart attack or other emergency circumstances requiring post-acute care, individuals will often be referred to a skilled nursing facility; these facilities typically require twenty-four hour access to care for residents and patients; these facilities also provide care for those patients whose clinical diagnoses require long-term management, including individual suffering from dementia and other memory disorders, and cardiac, respiratory or vascular issues

 - Residential Care Facilities: In general, residential care is community based care, where the residents and patients may expect a degree of privacy in their individual rooms, but where community space is offered for various group activities.
 Generally, a residential care facility will not be required to adhere to the heightened level of care available in a long-term or post-acute facility, but will still be responsible for adequate monitoring and control over communal spaces.
 In addition, in a residential care setting, a facility must ensure that residents remain “appropriate for care,” meaning that conditions and diagnoses remain stable and do not require transfer to a heightened care setting.